With 2023 firmly in full swing, many were glad to see 2022 behind them and start the year with the pandemic (hopefully) becoming a distant memory.

 If the first thing you do when your alarm goes off is check your phone, it’s time to stop.
 Our brain is at its most relaxed and flexible when we wake up, so what we do in this crucial time will likely set the tone for the rest of the day.
 Rather than scrolling through your feed, start your day with a phone-free hour – if the experts are to be believed, it’ll set you up for a successful day ahead.

-If 2020 has taught us nothing else, it’s that plans can change, so make 2021 the year you get comfortable with the idea of adapting.
+If the past three years has taught us nothing else, it’s that plans can change, so make 2023 the year you thrive on adapting to new circumstances.
 It’s harder than ever to predict what’s to come, so proceed with humility and caution.
 This doesn’t mean you shouldn’t make plans but adopting a flexible approach will work in your favour – if you expect disruption, you’ll be ready when it comes!

 For many business leaders, the global pandemic has meant longer workdays comprising of endless meetings, but while some are essential, an endless number of meetings can result in reduced productivity.
 Instead of overscheduling your days, set aside specific days and times for meetings within your week – this will keep your from breaking your focus when there’s important work to be done!